dreamcatcher-tech/network/Inbox/2024-04-07 1345 taking over a session chain.md

 If there are two session chains, how can I join someone elses session ?
 Would all my actions still go thru my origin session chain ?

 Yes, my actions would go into the other session chain, and the session itself would still be tethered to the original client.

+Sessions should be much faster if the root user chain is HAL, so a branch doesn't need to do a clone in any way ?